 Once you're in your account online your ready for the next step.
 The one exception is if you have the Pharmacy Technician Certificaiton–then your steps are a little different.
 Pharmacy technicians should go here to learn more.

-2. Choose your courses
+2. Check your status

 Note: Your state may have specific CE requirements that affect which courses they accept.
 Double check the rules or regulations of the licensing or regulatory agency of your state before completing your CE.